Life of the Beloved and Filial Lee San

 Image resource from Kyeonggi

-If you have not watched the K-drama, The Red Sleeve, I urge you to watch it!
-Though the love story is fictional, the people in the story are not!
+If you have not watched the K-drama The Red Sleeve, I urge you to watch it!
+Though the love story is fictional, the people in it are not!
 I never thought my #1 spot for K-dramas would change, as it hasn't for many years now, but The Red Sleeve has definitely taken a seat at number 1.

 Lee Jun-ho and Lee Se-young starring as Lee San and Seong Deuk-im in The Red Sleeve.